beached/daw_json_link/docs/cookbook/output_options.md

 # Output Options

-`to_json` allows optional policy flags to control the output.
+`daw::json::to_json` allows optional policy flags to control the output.
 The defaults are specified below under Format Policy Flags.
 All the enum's below are in the `daw::json::options` namespace

 ## Example